 Database schema 300

-Sometimes, changes are made to the 3Di database schema, e.g. when new features require additional tables or columns.
-Each change in the database schema is numbered; you can find the schema version in the Schema version table.
-Changes to the database schema are automatically applied to your schematisation, by means of so-called ‘migrations’.
+Changes are made to the 3Di database schema, e.g. when new features require additional tables or columns.
+Each new version of the database schema is numbered; you can find the schema version in the Schema version table.
+The current schema version is 219.
+Changes to the database schema are automatically applied to your schematisation, by means of so-called migrations.
+3Di uses this mechanism so that even years old schematisations can be seamlessly used today.

-Apart from new features, the database schema is kept the same as much as possible.
+Other than in the case of new features, we generally keep the database schema the same as much as we can.
 However, over the years, a growing number of wishes for optimizing the database schema has been collected.
-These changes are implemented all at once, migrating your schematisation to schema version 300 all at once.
-The reason to do this in one single release is so that users that use SQL, Python, or other automated methods need to do a large update of their scripts only once.
+We are now implementing all these changes.
+They will be released as one series of migrations, migrating your schematisation from schema version 219 to 300, so that you need to update your scripts and workflows only once.

 The migration to database schema 300 also includes a switch to GeoPackage as file format, instead of Spatialite.

-This page aims to answer frequently asked questions on this topic.
+This page aims to answer Frequently asked questions on this topic and provides a Migration guide

 Frequently asked questions